facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 in this case (even being a well-made library) the use of inheritance has been used a lot.

 When we meet a class with the keyword final, who designed the class is telling us that we can not derive from it, if we want to extend some behavior we must do it by composition or other mechanisms (like events, o plugins).
 I find this way of common sense.
-In fact in relation to the time used for the analysis of the class design, through final, i provide important information on how it should be used and how its use was thought.
+In fact in relation to the time used for the analysis of the class design, through final, provides important information on how it should be used and how its use was thought.

 # S.O.L.I.D and Liskov